 - LIFE 1.0 (past): Evolution by biology – life is pre-determined by DNA alone

 - LIFE 2.0 (present): Evolution by intellect – life can redesign and update its own abilities; e.g. language, skills, culture

 - LIFE 3.0 (future): Evolution by technology – life can dramatically redesign not only its ‘software’ but its ‘hardware’ as well

 Life 3.0 drew a lot of notice and stir when it was published in 2017.
-The back jacket includes callouts from the distinguished journal Science and from AI luminary Stuart Russell writing in the prestigious journal Nature.
+The back jacket includes callouts from the distinguished journal Science and AI luminary Stuart Russell, writing in the prestigious journal Nature.
 There are endorsement blurbs by Professor Stephen Hawking, Ray Kurzweil, Nick Bostrum, Elon Musk, and others.

 SEE ON AMAZON.COM